-The file will be saved to the same folder containing the original file.
+The file will be saved to the same Weavelt subfolder containing the original file.
 To move a file, use the New/Open file manager.
+Files imported via email or internet will always be saved in the top level Weavelt folder.
+When viewing a file from email or internet, you will see the location in the iWeavelt status bar as "imported".